 About ExpressRoute virtual network gateways

-To connect your Azure virtual network and your on-premises network using ExpressRoute, you must first create a virtual network gateway.
-A virtual network gateway serves two purposes: exchange IP routes between the networks and route network traffic.
-This article explains different gateway types, gateway SKUs, and estimated performance by SKU.
+To connect your Azure virtual network (VNet) and your on-premises network by using Azure ExpressRoute, you must first create a virtual network gateway.
+A virtual network gateway serves two purposes: to exchange IP routes between networks, and to route network traffic.

 Gateway types

 When you create a virtual network gateway, you need to specify several settings.
-One of the required settings, -GatewayType, specifies whether the gateway is used for ExpressRoute, or VPN traffic.
+One of the required settings, -GatewayType, specifies whether the gateway is used for ExpressRoute or VPN traffic.
 The two gateway types are:

 Gateway SKUs